Key takeaways

 Functional coverage

-Confirm that both milestone and subscription models are handled in one system, ensure deferred tracking and reconciliation to Zoho or Tally, probe treatment for exceptions.
+Confirm that both milestone and subscription models are handled in one system.
+Ensure deferred tracking and reconciliation to Tally.
+Probe treatment for exceptions and contract modifications.

 Implementation and support